South Africa

 Advance Notification

-- Notify the convener that the proposed gathering may take place.
+- Notify the convener that the gathering may take place.

 Time, Place, Manner Restrictions

-- The availability of credible information under oath that the proposed gathering:
+- There is credible information under oath that the proposed gathering:

-- Will result in serious disruption of vehicular or pedestrian traffic, injury to participants in the gathering or other persons, or extensive damage to property; and
+- Will seriously disrupt vehicular or pedestrian traffic or cause injury to participants in the gathering or other persons or extensive damage to property; and

 - The police and the traffic officers in question will not be able to contain this threat;